caleb-allen/VimBindings.jl/README.md

 VimBindings.jl is an experimental Julia package which brings vim emulation directly to the Julia REPL.

-The package is early in development and is not yet recommended for daily use.
+The package is early in development and may have unknown issues.
 For the brave, feel free to give it a try!
+Feedback is welcome.

 ![latest ci](https://github.com/caleb-allen/VimBindings.jl/actions/workflows/test.yaml/badge.svg)